 Partnership with Pearson

 Microsoft also announced a new strategic partnership with Pearson to integrate 3D and mixed reality into Pearson’s secondary and university level curriculum.
 The partnership is set to go in motion in 2018 and Pearson will develop curriculum in health, commerce, history, and STEM, on all Windows Mixed Reality devices.
 While this is good news, we’d like to see other publishers jump into content creation.

 Future of Education and Mixed Reality

-Microsoft’s event along with the other activity in the field point to interesting developments to come later this year in VR, AR and MR. Many questions remain in terms of what will be the best way to support creation and integration of immersive experiences in the learning process.
+Microsoft’s event, along with the other activity in the field, point to interesting developments to come later this year in VR, AR, and MR. Many questions remain in terms of what will be the best way to support the creation and integration of immersive experiences in the learning process.
 We’re only at the beginning of this journey and look forward to exploring these in future posts.